heliogoodbye/heliogoodbye/README.md

 # Oh, hello! 👋

-I'm a Nashville-based graphic designer with **over 15 years** of self-taught WordPress development experience.
+I'm **Stelly**, a Nashville-based graphic designer with **over 15 years** of self-taught WordPress development experience.
 With a passion for both design and roller derby, I have a deep understanding of the unique needs of sports teams and leagues.
 I am skilled in creating logos, illustrations, websites, and marketing materials that are both visually appealing and effective in communicating an organization's message.

 I'm also a highly motivated and creative individual who is always looking for new ways to push the boundaries of graphic design.
 I am currently available for limited freelance projects.